-PHY132H1F Introduction to Physics II

-You recognize these guys?
+PHY132H1S Introduction to Physics II You recognize these guys?

-- This is the second course of a 1-year sequence: PHY131/132. - We will study waves, sound, light, electricity, magnetism and special relativity.

-Required Text: "Physics for Scientists and Engineers" 3rd Edition (Copyright 2011) by Randall Knight.
+- Hello and welcome! - This is the second course of a 1-year sequence: PHY131/132. - We will study waves, sound, light, electricity, magnetism and special relativity. - Required Text: "Physics for Scientists and Engineers" 3rd Edition (Copyright 2011) by Randall Knight.